dekoza/mtgpl/docs/_sources/2XM.rst.txt

 :mtgtip:`Treasure Keeper<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/c/dc2808aa-1f30-42c3-a2d1-c9eb91828e66.jpg?1599710195|https://scryfall.com/card/2xm/302/treasure-keeper?utm_source=api>`
-   When Treasure Keeper dies, reveal cards from the top of your library until you reveal a nonland card with converted mana cost 3 or less.
+   When Treasure Keeper dies, reveal cards from the top of your library until you reveal a nonland card with mana value 3 or less.
 You may cast that card without paying its mana cost.
 Put all revealed cards not cast this way on the bottom of your library in a random order.

 :mtgtip:`Trinisphere<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/1/316caa4e-a53a-460b-978c-5f0fba7bc549.jpg?1599710205|https://scryfall.com/card/2xm/303/trinisphere?utm_source=api>`